Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Introduction

 \begin{thmF} Let $f_n:U_{n-1} \to U_n$, $n\in\N$, be a sequence of holomorphic maps between simply connected domains, each with a full radial extension, and let $F_n: U_0 \to U_n$ be defined by

 with the additional assumption that

-If $(F_n)$ is contracting and interior orbits converge to the boundary, then the Denjoy--Wolff set has either full or zero harmonic measure with respect to $U_0$. \end{thmF} \begin{rems*} 1.\;In Section~\ref{prelims}, we show that the composition of functions with full radial extensions also has a full radial extension; for the moment, we just remark that this is the case in the special cases where $U_0$ is a wandering domain of an entire function~$f$ with $F_n=f^n$ for $n\in\N$ or where all the functions $f_n$, $n\in\N$, are inner functions.
+If $(F_n)$ is contracting and interior orbits converge to the boundary, then the Denjoy--Wolff set has either full or zero harmonic measure with respect to $U_0$. \end{thmF} \begin{rems*} 1.\;In Section~\ref{prelims}, we show that the composition of functions with full radial extensions also has a full radial extension; this is the case, for example, when $U_0$ is a wandering domain of an entire function~$f$ with $F_n=f^n$ for $n\in\N$ or when all the functions $f_n$, $n\in\N$, are inner functions.

 2.\;Several results in this paper, including Theorem~F, can be applied when the domains $(U_n)$ are multiply connected and we are concerned with orbits converging to the `outer boundary'; that is, the boundary of the topological hull of $U_n$.
 This approach is used in \cite[Theorem~1.4]{Gustavo}, where a result analogous to Theorem~A is given in the setting of dynamical behaviour near the outer boundary of multiply connected wandering domains of meromorphic functions. \end{rems*}